Tennyson Trail loop

 King Charles I was imprisoned in the castle after the Civil War, but I didn’t linger long.
 Instead, I picked my way through the town until I found the Red Squirrel Trail and followed it along the line of the old railway to Cowes.
 I paused to eat a sandwich on the Esplanade, savouring the memory of the off-road part of my ride.

-The final section would be back along the roads through the Newtown nature reserve and Shalfleet.
-Despite the island’s reputation for good road cycling, I found the traffic busy and missed my earlier ramblings.
+The final section of my 57km loop would be back along the roads through the Newtown nature reserve and Shalfleet.
+Despite the island’s reputation for good road cycling, I found the traffic busy and missed my earlier trails.
 Cycling on the Isle of Wight, I decided, is best done off road – just don’t count on seeing a red squirrel.